CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 In this video (objectives)…

 + Learn additional techniques to organising larger projects.
-Introduction to using groups
+Introduction to using groups.
-Great for organisation
+Great for organisation.
-Great for moving multiple items from one Blender file to another
+Great for moving multiple items from one Blender file to another.

 After watching (learning outcomes)…